 By mapping the suppliers’ account portfolio positioning against purchasing portfolio positioning, the buyer can derive appropriate strategies for each cell of the matrix (Table 1).

-It is clear, from the buyer’s perspective, that strategic partnerships are to be preferred with suppliers who either position the customer within their core business or within the quadrant where they are commited to growing their capability.
+It is clear, from the buyer’s perspective, that strategic partnerships are to be preferred with suppliers who either position the customer within their core business or within the quadrant where they are committed to growing their capability.
 The danger in the ‘grow’ quadrant is if the supplier fails to raise its capability, then the competitive disadvantage may impact on the customer’s value chain.
 Acceptable relationships may be possible within the ‘harvest’ quadrant but the likelihood is that the buyer’s influence will be low, and the power with the supplier.

 Supply positioning models propose partnerships within the strategic quadrant, but fail to reflect the potential for mutually beneficial relationships within other quadrants.
 There is often potential for partnerships of some form in other quadrants, notably partnerships to mitigate risk in the bottleneck quadrant, and to improve purchasing efficiency within the non-critical quadrant.
 We might refer to these as non-strategic partnerships.